Polish alphabet. Polish alphabet with transcription, pronunciation and translation. Soft sounds of the Polish alphabet

 • [y]- either u, or ó ;

-• softly pronounced or ć, dź, ń, ś, ź, or ci, dzi, ni, si, zi(ć, ń and others before a consonant or at the end of a word, while ci, ni and others are used before vowels a, ą, e, ę, o, u; letters c, dz, n, s, z- only before i).
+• softly pronounced or ć, dź, ń, ś, ź, or ci, dzi, ni, si, zi(ć, ń and others before a consonant or at the end of a word, while ci, ni and others are used before vowels a, ą, e, ę, o, u; letters c, dz, n, s, z- exclusively before i).

-The basis of the alphabet of the Polish language is considered to be the Latin writing system, which includes such diacritical marks as: " kreska" (ć, ń, ó, ś, ź), a dot above the letters " kropka" (ż), lower "tail" " ogonek" (ą, ę), crossbar (ł) .
-Polish alphabet Together with the Czech alphabet, they are varieties of Slavic writing.
-In turn, the bases of the Slovenian, Croatian and Slovak languages are based on the Czech alphabet, and the foundations of the Kashubian languages are based on the Polish.
+The basis of the Polish alphabet is considered to be the Latin writing system, which includes such diacritics as: “ kreska" (ć, ń, ó, ś, ź), dot above the letters " kropka" (ż), lower “tail” “ ogonek" (ą, ę), crossbar (ł) .
+Polish alphabet together with the Czech alphabet are varieties of Slavic writing.
+In turn, the foundations of the Slovene, Croatian and Slovak languages are based on the Czech alphabet, and the Kashubian languages are based on the Polish alphabet.

 • A a [a]